WebAssembly/design/NonWeb.md

 [dynamic linking](FutureFeatures.md#dynamic-linking) will make discoverable and usable.

-Non-Web environments may include JavaScript interpreters (e.g. node.js), however WebAssembly is also being designed to be capable of being executed without a JavaScript VM present.
+Non-Web environments may include JavaScript VMs (e.g. node.js), however WebAssembly is also being designed to be capable of being executed without a JavaScript VM present.